TrustPlus/TRUSTpi/README.md

 # TRUSTpi - Please use caution, we have rebranded the pages and cannot confirm functionality.
-Use a fresh Trust Wallet with very little coins it it.
+Use a fresh Trust Wallet with very little coins in it.

 Raspberry PI TRUST Web Wallet